svkucheryavski/pcv/README.md

 ## How to use PCV in R

 We created a dedicated package, `pcv`, which contains all PCV functions.
-You can install the package from CRAN by running `install.packages("pcv")` or download the package file from [Releases](https://github.com/svkucheryavski/pcv/releases) and install from the file.
+You can download the package file from [Releases](https://github.com/svkucheryavski/pcv/releases) and install from the file.
+The package is currently under review in CRAN and as soon as it is accepted you will be also able install the package from CRAN by running `install.packages("pcv")`.

 There are four main functions in the package: